algolia/instantsearch-android/docgen/src/getting-started.md

 ## Build the User Interface and display your data: Hits and helpers

 InstantSearch Android is based on a system of [widgets][widgets] that communicate when an user interacts with your app.
-The first widget we'll add is [Hits][widgets-hits], which will display your search results (and as your app has no input for now, we will trigger the search programmatically).
+The first widget we'll add is **[Hits][widgets-hits]**, which will display your search results.

 - To keep this guide simple, we'll replace the main activity's layout by a vertical `LinearLayout`: